Ad00t/astral-engine/README.md

 # Astral Engine

-Astral Engine is a purpose developed 3D simulation / visualization engine built on OpenGL for the purposes of my learning OpenGL and GPU programming, and to enable quickstarting future projects.
+Astral Engine is a purpose developed 3D simulation / visualization engine built on OpenGL for the purposes of my learning OpenGL, CUDA, and GPU programming, and to enable quickstarting future projects.

 ## Dependencies

  - OpenGL
- - GLFW3
+ - GLFW
  - GLAD
  - ImGui